Vanshika-2001/Buffer/Clothing Store/README.md

   4) Vijitha Annem

   ## Objective of the project:
-  Clothing Store:An online ordering system for clothes.
+  Clothing Store: An online ordering system for clothes.
 The implementation has been done using Linked Lists, Classes and Objects.

   ## Data Structures used in the project
-  - Singly Linked Lists : The implementation of the project was done using Singly Linked Lists where each product was a node.It allows dynamic storage of large number of products without wastage of memory.
+  - Singly Linked Lists : The implementation of the project was done using Singly Linked Lists where each product was a node.
+It allows dynamic storage of large number of products without wastage of memory.
   - Vectors: Used to store the string array dynamically.
   - Sets: Used to keep track of the visited nodes.